-Autism and Attention Deficit Hyperactivity Disorder (ADHD)
+Autism Spectrum and Attention Deficit Hyperactivity Disorder (ADHD) in children

 ADHD is a condition that makes a person inattentive, impulsive and hyperactive.
-An increasing number of children are diagnosed as having both ADHD and autism, and many parents are understandably confused about the links between the two.
+An increasing number of children are diagnosed as having both ADHD and autism spectrum, and many parents are understandably confused about the links between the two.
 Can a child have both conditions and if they do, how can you best support them?

 There are many reasons for the two conditions being confused in young children.
-Many children with autism display signs of hyperactivity and inattention when they start school.
+Many children with autism spectrum display signs of hyperactivity and inattention when they start school.
 However, experts are very clear that as the child becomes older the apparent similarities between the two conditions will separate out.
 The child with autism may become more withdrawn and given the right environment their hyperactivity should wane and their difficulties with social skills will emerge.
 Children with ADHD on the other hand are unlikely to become calmer with age unless they receive medication or high-quality therapeutic interventions.
 They still develop social and communication skills and are unlikely to have the anxiety levels of a child with autism.

 ADHD is a common behavioural disorder that affects about 10% of school-age children.
 Boys are about three times more likely than girls to be diagnosed with it, though it's not yet understood why.